RankedGPU

 Undervolting can improve efficiency and acoustics when validated with proper stability testing.

-- Which GPU to buy in 2026: RTX 50-series, RX 9000, and value tiers
+- Which GPU to Buy in 2026: RTX 50, RX 9000 & Value Tiers

 New-gen flagships grab headlines — but discounted RTX 40 and RX 7000 cards often win on dollars per frame.